Our rating(4.4/5)

 You could also get Square Register, a stylish and unique tablet touchscreen register with a smaller EFTPOS terminal attached.
 This does not have a cash drawer or receipt printer, but they can be linked to it.

-A good selection of receipt printers work with the system, but some only work with certain Square devices.
+Many receipt printers work with the system, but some only work with certain Square devices.

 Online payment tools

-For a start, all users can create a free online store (upgrade options available) or even just an ordering page for click-and-collect or socially distanced QR code ordering.
+For a start, all users can create a free online store (upgrade options available) or even just an ordering page for click-and-collect or QR code ordering.
 All you pay is the transaction fee per successful online payment.

 Different types of payment links can be generated if you just want to send a link to customers, display a QR code in store or on a table, or even to embed on an existing website.
-Invoices and estimates can also be sent to clients.

 Transactions over the telephone are possible through the complimentary Square Virtual Terminal or keyed entry in the Point of Sale app.
 From any desktop browser, you can log in to the Square account and go to the Virtual Terminal section where you input a customer’s card and transaction details.

-Reports and accounting
+Reports and accounting: extensive options

 Image: Square